Polyalthia longifolia

 General interest

 The botanical name Polyalthia comes from the Greek words poly, meaning "many", and althia (derived from Althea ), meaning "cure".
-However, there does not appear to be widespread use of the plant for medicinal purposes.
+However, the plant does not appear to have widespread medicinal use.

 Climate